UWE-AI-GROUP/GRAIMATTER-TEST/WP2/tools.md

 * Source: available on github
 * Distribution: no distributions available
 * Popularity: 241 stars; 6 contributors
-* Versioning: no tags have been generated to assign version numbers (and there is no version tagged as a release);
+* Versioning: no tags have been generated to assign version numbers (and there is no version tagged as a release)
+* Description: Provides membership inference attacks for both black-box and white-box scenarios.
+  - In addition to aggregated results, the tool reports the membership probability and accuracy of the attack per record.
-* Notes: The tool expects a Keras/TensorFlow model; the dataset must be in a specific format; while the documentation states that "the API is built on top of TensorFlow 2.1 with Python 3.6", most of the tutorials and utility scripts are in antiquated Python 2 (e.g., see [here](https://github.com/privacytrustlab/ml_privacy_meter/tree/master/datasets) "so you need to have Python 2 and numpy with Python 2 support"); the tool requires the setting of a number of model/dataset specific parameters including an optimiser, a list of layers to exploit, the learning rate, number of training epochs, which means that it will likely require both (a) human involvement to define the set of parameters to explore and (b) multiple runs of the tool for tuning;
+  - The tool expects a Keras/TensorFlow model and the dataset must be in a specific format.
+  - The tool requires the setting of a number of model/dataset specific parameters, which include (depending on white-box or black-box) an optimiser, a list of layers to exploit, the learning rate, and number of training epochs.
+  - For black-box attacks, the output dimension of Model A and B must be identical, however the rest of the architecture can differ.
+For white-box attacks, the architectures must be identical.
+  - Report generates a set of visualisations, including histograms for privacy risk, ROC curves for the membership probabilities, gradient norm distributions for member and non-member data, and label-wise privacy risk plots.

 ---------------------